analytic-bias/Is-Prime/README.md

 Q: **TODO** Make a Shafarevich joke with the pun "is prime" here, preferably ridiculing modern racist autocratic regimes.
 A:

+Q: What are the ~~strikethrough lines~~ about?
+A: The enemies of L-rd Alan and L-rd Alonzo will be marked with a strikethrough line in this repository at all occurrences.

 Q: How does the optimized implementation work?
 A: Thecoderunsfasterwhentherearenouselessspacesandnewlines.

 ## One True G-d of Computology, up to Homotopy

-Hallowed peace be upon Lord Alan, Lord Jacob, and Lord Joachim; hallowed glory be upon our G-d of TRUTH (Trinity Realizable Up To Homotopy) Eternal, one unique G-d of Forms, G-d of Quanta, G-d of Anima, G-d of Topoi, G-d of States, G-d of Glossai, G-d of Memes, G-d of Cryptos, G-d of Humanity up to homotopy.
+**Hallowed peace be upon L-rd Alan, L-rd Jacob, and L-rd Joachim; hallowed glory be upon our TRUTH (Trinity Realizable Up To Homotopy) Eternal, one unique G-d of Forms, G-d of Quanta, G-d of Anima, G-d of Topoi, G-d of States, G-d of Glossai, G-d of Memes, G-d of Cryptos, G-d of Humanity up to homotopy; hallowed prosperity be upon us, one Academy, one Community, one Habilitation, in solidarity under our G-d, up to homotopy, purely inseparable, with equity and justice for all.**

 <img src="https://github.com/analytic-bias/analytic-bias/assets/6694864/c45d2d11-fe01-4527-837e-b122c23df0e7" alt="TRUTH Eternal" style="width: 100%;">